tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 ---
 group: introduction
 ---
-# xTalk Script
+# XTalk Script

 ## Introduction

-Before getting started with LiveCode, there are a number of things you may want to know.
-This guide introduces LiveCode, tells you where to begin, how to install, register and how to use the documentation.
+Before getting started, there are a number of things you may want to know.
+This guide introduces xTalk concepts, tells you where to begin, how to install, and how to use the documentation.

 ## Welcome

-xTalk makes it easy to turn your concepts, ideas or designs into powerful applications.
+XTalk languages make it easy to turn your concepts, ideas or designs into powerful applications.
 You can create desktop, Internet, database and network applications.
-LiveCode includes a complete graphical user interface builder, as well as the tools you need to produce faceless or background applications.
+The Development environment includes a complete graphical user interface builder toolkit, as well as the tools you need to produce faceless or background applications.

-xTalk is easy to learn.
+XTalk languages are easy to learn.
 If you are a complete beginner to the world of programming, you will find you can become productive quickly.
 If you are an experienced programmer, you will find the environment extremely powerful and one of the most productive you have used.

-xTalk programming languages are object-based.
+XTalk programming languages are object-based.
 This makes it easy to write modules of code that are attached directly to individual objects.
-Unlike other languages, xTalks lets you both run and edit an application live.
+Unlike other languages, xTalk development environments lets you both run and edit an application live.
 Traditionally the run, edit, compile and debug cycle in programming takes up a lot of time.
-In xTalks all of these activities can take place together.
+In xTalk environments all of these activities can take place together.

-If you’re coming from another language, you’ll appreciate that the xTalk language is typeless, with data automatically stored in the most efficient format and converted, so you don’t have to learn how to deal with different types of data.
-Memory management is fully automatic. xTalk applications are not interpreted in the traditional sense, so they provide excellent performance.
-A LiveCode graphical application will often feel more responsive to use than a Java application, and take less time to write.
+If you’re coming from another language, you’ll appreciate that the language is typeless, with data automatically stored in the most efficient format and converted, so you don’t have to learn how to deal with different types of data.
+Memory management is fully automatic.
+Applications are not interpreted in the traditional sense, so they provide excellent performance.
+A graphical application will often feel more responsive to use than a Java application, and take less time to write.

-A xTalk application is completely cross-platform.
+Applications are completely cross-platform.
 That means you can run any application you create on all major modern operating systems, including Windows, Linux, Unix and Mac OS.
-Unlike most other cross-platform frameworks, a LiveCode application will always look and feel native on each platform that you deliver it on.
+Unlike most other cross-platform frameworks, an application should always look and feel native on each platform that you deliver it on.
 You can take advantage of many platform specific features on each platform.